 Rekluse basket sleeves are designed to be installed into an OE or Rekluse clutch basket ONLY.
 The use of non-Rekluse aftermarket clutch baskets may cause clutch damage or failure.

-3. Install the clutch pack one plate at a time according to the order in the included Setup sheet.
+3.Install the Rekluse clutch pack as shown in the setup sheet document.